-Amazon workers in six cities across Germany plan to go on strike on Monday as dozens of staff at the company's logistics centers have been infected with the coronavirus. they said members of the Reuters workers' union.
+Amazon workers in six cities across Germany plan to strike on Monday as dozens of staff at its logistics centers have been infected with the coronavirus, they said members of the Reuters workers' union.

 The union says the company prioritizes profits over employee safety.